lilyht/CIL-MGRB/README.md

 ### Results

-The following are the experimental results on the CIFAR100 dataset：
+The experimental results on the CIFAR100 are as follows：

 <table>
     <tr>